 You might also be interested in...

-**doubled up - good brunch info though What was once a cosy box in Pop Brixton is now a full-fledged resto in Soho, dishing out small plates with big flavours, head to one of POP Brixton’s best - Kricket.
-Step inside a shipping container and gather around one of three communal tables for an intimate dinning experience - a little like dining for Polly Pockets.
-Will Bowlby and Rik Campbell love the old sharing plates malarkey and do it well.
-When is comes to brunch the general rule is avocado and eggs but these guys do things a little differently with an avocado and green chilli raita, topped with a poached egg and impressively flavoured jaggery and star anise pancetta.
-But that's just the start the Goan sausage roll is an absolute must, and the duck egg bhurji, which comes with a malabar paratha is a treat for the tastebuds.
+**doubled up - good brunch info though What was once a cosy box in Pop Brixton is now a full-fledged resto in Soho, dishing out small plates with big flavours around communal tables.
+Will Bowlby and Rik Campbell love the old sharing plates/ friendly vibes malarkey and they do it well.
+Come for a brunch of avocado and green chilli raita, topped with a poached egg and star anise pancetta.
+But that's just the start; the Goan sausage roll is an absolute must, and the duck egg bhurji, which comes with a malabar paratha is a treat for the tastebuds.
 Go for a masala chai tea if you need some soothing, milky goodness to wash all that tasty grub down.

 The Kati Roll Company

 They whip up a kati roll here so quickly, you'd think the taste would suffer.
 No no, me old china, these are spicy wonders.
 You can get Indian flatbreads or potato rolls filled with chicken tikka, grilled tiger shrimp cooked in coconut milk, and even Indian cheese marinated in a spicy pickle.
 Wraps are a dime a dozen in London, but places like the Kati Roll Company keeps the whole 'variety is the spice of life' angle nice and...well, spicy.